hxdsgnr/site/work.md

 <h3>Work</h3>

-<p>I’m building my portfolio through several web platforms to classify it by type of project, and because I’m still learning how to code a whole dynamic website.
+<p>I’m building my portfolio through several web platforms to classify it by type of project, and because I’m learning how to code a whole dynamic website.
 </p>

 <p>On Behance, I have added projects on graphic and product design.
 I take advantage of its infographic format to give details about the process.